 Your potential customers could be anywhere, and you may not reach them all depending on which method of advertising you choose to use.

 For example, while 90% of the US population uses the internet on an active bais, the methods and websites used vary greatly.
-If you only used one tactic to market your pest control company, you could miss a large percent of your customer base.
+If you only used one tactic to market your contractor company, you could miss a large percent of your customer base.

 Part of the reason that multi-channel marketing works as well as it does is that it allows users to decide how they want to make contact with the brand.
 They can reach out in a way that they’re comfortable.